 We recommend that you mulch your garden for the sake of water conservation.

-If you encounter any difficulties with garden irrigation please email us at email@example.com.
+If you encounter any difficulties with garden irrigation in the donation beds please email us at firstname.lastname@example.org.